alcarril/Push_Swap/README.md

 ## 📖 Overview
 This was my **fourth 42 project** and it focuses on **algorithmic complexity**, **Big-O notation**, and **numeric sorting algorithms**.
-The goal is to build an algorithm that sorts a stack of initially random, unsorted numbers using only a second stack for support and a very restrictive set of moves to manipulate elements.
+This 42 project is a deep dive into algorithmic complexity and Big-O notation.
+The goal is to sort a stack of random numbers using just one auxiliary stack and a highly restricted set of operations.
+The real catch is efficiency: the algorithm has to sort the numbers in the absolute minimum number of moves to hit strict evaluation limits, requiring some serious optimization and performance analysis.
-The main difficulty is not only to sort the numbers, but to do it as efficiently as possible.
-To evaluate the solution, the total number of moves must stay within specific ranges, which forces you to optimize the algorithm and carefully analyze its complexity and performance.

 ## ✨ Key Features
 - **Understanding Big O notation** and analyzing the time and space cost of algorithms.